GSA/CFO.gov/_resources/uniform-guidance-promising-practices.md

 </p>

 <p>
-    <strong class="dark-green-color">Carol A. Kraus, CPA</strong>, is the Director, Grant Accountability and Transparency Unit, for the state of Illinois.
+    <strong>Carol A. Kraus, CPA</strong>, is the Director, Grant Accountability and Transparency Unit, for the state of Illinois.
     Carol started her career in public accounting specializing in auditing and consulting for state, local government and nonprofits.
     After leaving public accounting she has served in many capacities in state government and is currently leading the effort of grant reform by implementing uniform policies and procedures to streamline grant processes in Illinois.
 </p>

 <p>
-    <strong class="dark-green-color">Beth Bowsky</strong> is the Policy Specialist for Government-Nonprofit Contracting at the National Council of Nonprofits,
+    <strong>Beth Bowsky</strong> is the Policy Specialist for Government-Nonprofit Contracting at the National Council of Nonprofits,
     a role in which she combines her educational background of social work and public administration with her unique blend of nonprofit and government experience toward encouraging and supporting fairer and simpler contracting and grant processes and procedures across the country, which includes implementation of the OMB Uniform Guidance.
 </p>

 <p>
-    <strong class="dark-green-color">Rich Rasa</strong> has served as the Director of the Education Department’s Office of Inspector General State and Local
+    <strong>Rich Rasa</strong> has served as the Director of the Education Department’s Office of Inspector General State and Local
     Advisory and Assistance staff since 1991.
 Rich was instrumental in establishing the Department’s
     <em>Cooperative Audit Resolution and Oversight Initiative</em> (CAROI), and he and his staff have participated in the initiative
     since its inception in 1994.
 Rich is also a founding Steering Committee member of the Association of Government Accountants